 Cookie Crust & Crumble

-- Add the sugar cookie mix to a medium bowl (2 boxes) and prepare as directed on the box, using a total of 6 Tbsp of melted butter and 4 Tbsp water.
-(Reserve the Mega Cookie Mix rainbow sprinkles for another use).Add 1/4 tsp cinnamon.
+- Add the sugar cookie mix to a medium bowl (2 boxes) and prepare as directed on the box, using a total of 6 tablespoon of melted butter and 4 tablespoon water.
+(Reserve the Mega Cookie Mix rainbow sprinkles for another use).Add ¼ teaspoon cinnamon.
 Mix thoroughly with a spoon or spatula.